JamesWoolfenden/terraform-aws-lex-lambda/README.md

 terraform-aws-lex-lambda [![Build Status](https://api.travis-ci.com/JamesWoolfenden/terraform-aws-lex-lambda.svg?branch=master)](https://travis-ci.com/JamesWoolfenden/terraform-aws-lex-lambda) [![Latest Release](https://img.shields.io/github/release/JamesWoolfenden/terraform-aws-lex-lambda.svg)](https://github.com/JamesWoolfenden/terraform-aws-lex-lambda/releases/latest)

-The terraform module creates a lex lambda combination.
+The terraform module creates lambda with permissions, for my purposes a lex lambda combination.
 To use a lambda with an intent a number of other objects are either required.
-In this module I have included a number of reasonable default values and policies.
+In this module I have included a number of reasonable default values.
 This should make it easier to build the lambdas that go with your lex objects.
 The lamda permission is a array/list this means you can add as many permissions to lambda as you need to.
-The create of roles and or/ policy is configurable with switches.

 How to use this project: